bolaleka/AvajLauncher/README.md

 The goal is to implement an aircraft simulation program in Java, based on the UML diagram provided.

-The program can be compile by following the below steps in the root folder:
+The program can be compile with the following steps below in the root folder:

 STEP 1:
 find -name *.java > sources.txt